-At St Thomas CE Academy, we recognise the contribution that PE and sport contributes to the health and well-being of our children.
-We believe that a broad and balanced PE curriculum with a range of extra-curricular activities and access to competitive sport can have a positive influence on the concentration, achievement and attitude of all our children.
+We recognise the contribution that PE and sport contributes to the health and well-being of our children.
+We believe that a broad and balanced PE curriculum with a range of extracurricular activities and access to competitive sport can have a positive influence on the concentration, achievement, and attitude of all our children.
 Our aim is to develop children into understanding what takes to live a healthy lifestyle through sport, active hobbies and gain a positive attitude.

-Our curriculum is designed to expose our children to various sports and activities that help them build on their foundation skills, movement and physical development.
-Below is our overview of the year.
-This plan covers all areas of development as stated in the PE curriculum, which you can find attached to our Sports Premium Funding.
+Our curriculum is designed to expose our children to various sports and activities that help them build on their foundation skills, movement, and physical development.
 We cover some units of work several times to re-visit and progress skills further.
-We also introduce more complex skills, key vocabulary and sports as they work through the key stages.
+We also introduce more complex skills, key vocabulary, and different sports as they work through the key stages.

 Units of work are broken down into 6 sessions that include skills (shown in our progression of skills map) and objectives to be learnt.
 These sessions are designed to build pupils confidence and skills to finally prepare our children to compete in School Games (Level 1 & 2) when they reach Key Stage 2.